cetinkaya/foldermergeview/README.md

 ![screenshot](screenshot.png)

 ## How to use
-When you first start foldermergeview, it create as a settings file the contents of which can then be changed to specify which folders `foldermergeview` should look at and which files it should list.
+When you first start `foldermergeview`, it create as a settings file, the contents of which can then be changed to specify which folders `foldermergeview` should look at and which files it should list.

 On linux the settings file is located at `~/.config/ahmet.ac/foldermergeview.conf`